 I’ve got a few options for you to pick from.
 Personally I prefer using the half-moon Cast Iron Griddle made by Kamado Joe – it’s 1/3 of the price of the BGE version!

 If for some reason you want a stainless steel griddle, you do have an option – Little Griddle makes a nice half-moon griddle specifically for the Kamado.
 It’s super easy to clean and has a convenient grease trough.

 3-Cast Iron Grates

 Although the cast-iron griddle is basically a ‘must-have’ for your Big Green Egg, the grates are more of a nice-to-have item in my opinion.
 Don’t get me wrong.
 I have the grates and I use them all the time for burgers, the indirect portion of steak grills, and more.
 Remember, if you have to prioritize, get the griddle first, then the grates.

-When you’re ready for cast iron grates, consider these: (Again option #3 requires the KJ Flexible Cooking System but the beauty of it is you can use use the griddle for direct searing and then have the grates over a half-moon heat deflector for the indirect cook portion.
+When you’re ready for cast iron grates, consider the Kamado Joe Cast Iron Grates (used in combo with the KJ Flexible Cooking System – the beauty of it is you can use use the griddle for direct searing and then have the grates over a half-moon heat deflector for the indirect cook portion.
 Bonus!)

 4. Even More Cooking Surfaces